svmiller/sTSD/README.md

 `{sTSD}` provides a suite of functions for the analyses of time series, with an initial focus on diagnostic rests for unit root.
-Its primary aim concerns the simulation of critical values that are almost always approximated or interpolated by reference to tables of critical roots passed down from decades-old texts.
+Its primary aim concerns the simulation of critical values that are almost always approximated or interpolated by reference to tables of critical values passed down from decades-old texts.
 While there is nothing necessarily wrong with the received wisdom of critical values generated decades ago, simulation provides its own perks.
 Not only is simulation broadly